-The analysis for 2017-2018 indicates the COUN Program is achieving consistency within scores on these designated assessments.
+The analysis for Fall 2018 and Spring 2019 indicates the COUN Program is achieving consistency within scores on these designated assessments.
 This demonstrates program faculty are covering the designated CACREP standards in a defined and systematic manner that enhances student learning.
-For two academic years (i.e., 2016-2017, 2017-2018) students in the COUN Program have met the SLO.
-In anticipation of moving to CACREP's 2016 Standards, these assessments will be revisited and potentially reworked to incorporate current best-practice ideas and 2016 CACREP Standards.
+For three academic years (i.e., 2016-2017, 2017-2018, 2018-2019) students in the COUN Program have met the SLO.
+In anticipation of moving to CACREP's 2016 Standards, these assessments will be revisited and potentially reworked in order to incorporate current best-practice ideas and 2016 CACREP Standards.
 In anticipation of this transition, faculty specifically recommend a review of the capstone/comprehensive project for the program and determine if that evaluation might be a more natural fit for assessing these standards and SLOs and student learning.
 This recommendation is detailed below.

-Action - Decision or Recommendation: Based on the analysis of the results, program faculty are covering the designated CACREP standards in a defined and systematic manner that enhances student learning.
-The evidence demonstrates students can implement and articulate the standards identified above.
-The faculty recommend the student learning outcomes remain aligned to the CACREP Standards and will be working to crosswalk the 2009 to the 2016 Standards under which the next accreditation visit will occur.
-Additionally, as part of this process, the faculty recommend a review of the capstone/comprehensive project for the program and determine if that evaluation might be a more natural fit for assessing these standards and SLOs and student learning.
+Action - Decision or Recommendation: Based on the analysis of the results in 2018-19, in 2019-20, program faculty will be covering the designated CACREP standards in a defined and systematic manner that enhances student learning.
+The evidence demonstrates students are able to implement and articulate the standards identified above.
+The faculty recommend the student learning outcomes remain aligned to the CACREP Standards and will be working to crosswalk the 2009 standards to the 2016 Standards under which the next accreditation visit will occur.
+Additionally, as part of this process, the faculty recommend a review of the capstone/comprehensive project for the program and determine if that evaluation might be a more natural fit for assessing these standards and SLOs/student learning.